Here at the Shipwreck Treasure Museum we’re giving you the chance to explore Europe’s longest tunnel of festive lights this December!

 The subterranean passageways beneath our museum have been illuminated to create a unique Christmas attraction over the festive period.

-4 kilometers metres of cabling and 40,000 lights have been used to decorate the walls to create the record-breaking festive tunnel.
+4 kilometres of cabling and 40,000 lights have been used to decorate the walls to create the record-breaking festive tunnel.

 ‘It’s been a big task lighting up the tunnels ready for our launch on Saturday 7th December but we’re finally ready for Santa Claus’ arrival!’ he added.